 – German registration, admission as historic vehicle + valid technical control (MoT) until 06/2023

-The Porsche 944 was presented at the Frankfurt Motor Show in 1981.
-It was based technically and visually on the 924 which had come out 5 years earlier.
-The Audi sourced engine of the 924, which had come under criticism by Porsche purists, was replaced by a genuine Porsche 2.5 litre straight-4, which was effectively half of the 928’s 5.0 litre V8.
+The Porsche 944 was presented at the IAA in 1981.
+Both technically and visually, it was based on the 924, which had appeared five years earlier.
+However, the Audi engine of the 924, which had been criticized by Porsche purists, was replaced by a genuine Porsche engine: a 2.5-liter inline four, essentially a halved 5.0-liter V8 from the 928.

 A convertible was only available in 1990 and 1991.
-Owing to its transaxle layout, handling of the 944 was superb, which is why it won the “Best Handling Production Car in America” award in 1984.
-In 1991, the 944 was replaced by the 968 which retained the characteristic styling cues of the 924/ 944.
+Thanks to the transaxle layout, the 944’s roadholding was excellent, which is why it won the “Best Handling Production Car in America” award in 1984.
+In 1991, the 944 was replaced by the 968, which retained the characteristic styling elements of the 924/944.